polishCurl/modern_cpp_examples/README.md

 5. Show the benefits of using `nullptr` over `NULL` or `0`.
 6. Invoking `lambda` as soon as it is defined for complex initialization of constant variables -- _Immediately Invoked Function Expression_ (IIFE)
 7. Show benefits of `enum class` over c++98's _unscoped enum_
+8. Using `delete`d functions to ban usage of member functions.